TheTexta/obsidian-main/covalent bonds unit 6 review.md

 - Be is stable with 4e-
 - B is stable with 6 e-
 - Generally anything n3 and greater will expand (commonly P, S, As, Br and Se) which usually bond with highly electronegative atoms (F, Cl, O).
+- t-shaped bonds are 90 degrees
+- You must check a molecule has polar bonds before you declare its polarity.
+- trigonal pyrimidal has bond angles of <109.5
+- When talking about the jumber of lone electrons on the central atom they are refering to the total not the excess (when compared to 8)
+- look at question 14.
+- BP-BP least repulsion LP-LP Most
+- intermolecular - across bonds
+- intramolecular - within bonds
+- bond order = $\frac{\text{number of bonds}}{\text{number of possible configuratinos}}$
+- bond order only counts those which are changing.
+- pi bonds are formed by side to side ovelap of p orbitals
+- sigma bonds are formed by end to end overlap of s otbiyals.
+- resonance means that a given molecule has multiple configurations available.
+- practice question 27. the geometry of the ICL- molecule is best described as *linear* since it is trignola bipyrimdal linear
+- An electron by itself does not disrupt the shape.
+- h-bonds require N, O or F
+- h-bonds are intemolecular not intramolecular.